tristan00b/sc-musebot-template/README.md

 # Musebot Template for Supercollider (sclang)

-_**Note: This template is a work in progress and subject to breaking changes**_ _**Note: So far, the template assumes your are using OS X, and has only been tested under Yosemite (10.10.5) and SuperCollider 3.7.1**_
+_**Note: This template is a work in progress and subject to breaking changes**_
+_**Note: So far, the template assumes your are using OS X, and has only been tested under Yosemite (10.10.5) and SuperCollider 3.7.1**_

-A template for creating MusebBots with Supercollider.
+A template for creating MusebBots in Supercollider.

 ## Using the template

-0. Familiarize yourself with how to work with MuseBots by checking out the links below.
+0. Familiarize yourself with how to work with MuseBots by checking out the info links below.
 1. Copy the template template directory into your `Musebots` directory.
-Give the directory the same name that you will be calling your new MuseBot (e.g. noisebot).
-You may want to prefix the name with your initials to distinguish it from other people's MuseBots (e.g. tb_noisebot).
+Rename template directory to be that which you will be calling your new MuseBot (e.g. noisebot).
+You may want to prefix the name with your initials to distinguish it from other people's MuseBots and to keep all of your Musebots together as you start building a collection (e.g. tb_noisebot).
-2. Open the config.txt file and change the first line to `id <your bot's name>`.
-This should match the directory name (e.g. `id tb_noisebot`).
+2. Open the `config.txt` file and change the first line to `id <name>` so that `<name>` matches that of the containing directory (e.g. `id tb_noisebot`).
 3. Define how your MuseBot will generate sound within the `mb = { ... }` function definition in `sc-musebot.sc`.
 4. Register any OSC listeners for (_more description on this process to come_).